Iron: Types of steels and alloys

 In gray iron the carbon exists as separate, fine flakes of graphite, and also renders the material brittle due to the sharp edged flakes of graphite that produce stress concentration sites within the material.
 A newer variant of gray iron, referred to as ductile iron, is specially treated with trace amounts of magnesium to alter the shape of graphite to spheroids, or nodules, reducing the stress concentrations and vastly increasing the toughness and strength of the material.

 Wrought iron contains less than 0.25% carbon but large amounts of slag that give it a fibrous characteristic.
-It is a tough, malleable product, but not as fusible as pig iron.
-If honed to an edge, it loses it quickly.
-Wrought iron is characterized by the presence of fine fibers of slag entrapped within the metal.
 Wrought iron is more corrosion resistant than steel.
-It has been almost completely replaced by mild steel for traditional "wrought iron" products and blacksmithing.

-Mild steel corrodes more readily than wrought iron, but is cheaper and more widely available.
+It has been almost completely replaced by mild steel, which corrodes more readily than wrought iron, but is cheaper and more widely available.
 Carbon steel contains 2.0% carbon or less, with small amounts of manganese, sulfur, phosphorus, and silicon.
 Alloy steels contain varying amounts of carbon as well as other metals, such as chromium, vanadium, molybdenum, nickel, tungsten, etc. Their alloy content raises their cost, and so they are usually only employed for specialist uses.
 One common alloy steel, though, is stainless steel.
 Recent developments in ferrous metallurgy have produced a growing range of microalloyed steels, also termed 'HSLA' or high-strength, low alloy steels, containing tiny additions to produce high strengths and often spectacular toughness at minimal cost.

 Alloys with high purity elemental makeups (such as alloys of electrolytic iron) have specifically enhanced properties such as ductility, tensile strength, toughness, fatigue strength, heat resistance, and corrosion resistance.

 Apart from traditional applications, iron is also used for protection from ionizing radiation.
 Although it is lighter than another traditional protection material, lead, it is much stronger mechanically.
-The attenuation of radiation as a function of energy is shown in the graph.

 The main disadvantage of iron and steel is that pure iron, and most of its alloys, suffer badly from rust if not protected in some way, a cost amounting to over 1% of the world's economy.
 Painting, galvanization, passivation, plastic coating and bluing are all used to protect iron from rust by excluding water and oxygen or by cathodic protection.
 The mechanism of the rusting of iron is as follows: